Economy of Karnataka: Electrical supply

 Karnataka has an installed capacity of 27 gigawatts (GW) of electricity, of which 12 GW comes from renewable energy sources.
 The state is India's top producer of solar energy, with an installed capacity of 5.16 GW.

 Karnataka Power Transmission Corporation Limited (KPTCL) is the sole provider of electricity for the state.
 The Linganamakki reservoir will supply around 35 percent of power to the state.
 Electric power from KPTCL is distributed through distribution companies like Bangalore Electricity Supply Company (BESCOM), Mangalore Electricity Supply Company (MESCOM), Gulbarga Electricity Supply Company (GESCOM), Hubli Electricity Supply Company (HESCOM) and Chamundesvary Electricity Supply Company (CESCOM) for different parts of the state.
 A good number of windmills were present.
-The Raichur Thermal Power Station and Near Bellary (Kuduthini).
+The Raichur Thermal Power Station and Bellary Thermal Power station Near Bellary (Kuduthini).
 Karnataka is also the location of companies like SELCO (India), which is promoting the use of solar electricity among the rural areas of the state and is also a twice winner of the Ashden Awards.